zephyrproject-rtos/zephyr/doc/reference/storage/nvs/nvs.rst

 FIFO-managed circular buffer.
 The flash area is divided into sectors.
 Elements are appended to a sector until storage space in the sector is exhausted.
 Then a new sector in the flash area is prepared for use (erased).
-Before erasing the sector it is checked that identifier - data pairs exist in the sectors in use, if not the id-data pair is copied.
+Before erasing the sector it is checked that identifier - data pairs exist in the sectors in use.
+If not the id-data pair is copied.

 The id is a 16-bit unsigned number.
 NVS ensures that for each used id there is at least one id-data pair stored in flash at all time.